muhnschein/clove/README.md

 3. **OS sandbox.** The [systemd unit](contrib/systemd/clove.service) provides a separate deployment-level clearnet lock (`IPAddressDeny=any`) and further process hardening.

-Within it, a single peer destination is bounded: it may hold only a couple of connections to any one torrent, and peers it advertises over PEX are the first thing evicted when the candidate set is full — so one destination can neither fill the peer table nor crowd a tracker's peers out of it.

 This model does not protect against a compromised kernel or I2P router, resource exhaustion in general, an attacker who already controls the daemon's